ummaromanasama/OiT_Twitter_Bot/README.md

 The same situation evolving around "@outintech" applies to the phrase "#outintech".
 In conclusion, searching for the phrase "outintech" captures a large scope and is very versatile.
 ![](images/tweet_four.png)

 Along with favoriting tweets associated with Out in Tech, the Twitter bot also responds to tweets.
-An issue I came across was when I ran the code in small batches, a thread of replied tweets began to form.
-This occurs because in the comment itself mentions "out in tech".
-This can be prevented by avoiding using the search phrase in the tweet.
-At this time the best workaround is to run a big batch less frequently versus small batches frequently.
+An issue I came across was when I ran the code in small batches; a thread of replied tweets began to form.
+This occurs because in the comment itself mentions "outintech".
+This can be easily prevented by avoiding using the search phrase in the tweet.
+At this time the best workaround is to run big batch less frequently versus small batches frequently.
 ![](images/comment_one.png)